Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

 ## Work in Progress
   * "Can Conservatives Be Persuaded?
 Framing Effects on Support for Universal Basic Income in the US." [[pre-analysis plan](https://osf.io/bcuqe/)]
   * "Attitudes toward Internal Migrants and Support for Redistribution: Evidence from Shanghai," with [Hsu Yumin Wang](https://hsuyuminwang.com/).
   * "Learning to Love Trade?
-Information Provision on Public Support for Free Trade."
+Information Provision and Public Support for Free Trade."

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>